mauricioakito/code-leap-test/README.md

 # Project Title
 CodeLeap Network Test

-This section should contain a brief and engaging title for your project.

 ## Description
 This project was developed as a code test for the company CodeLeap.
 The goal was to create a full-stack application, likely a social media-style app, featuring core functionalities such as simple authentication and post management.
 The application may be built to replicate a design provided in Figma.